widgetti/ipyvuetify/docs/advanced_usage.rst

 Slots are used to add content at a certain location in a widget.
 You can find out what slots a widget supports by using the Vuetify documentation.
 If you want to know what slots :code:`Select` has, search for :code:`v-select` on the `Vuetify API explorer <https://v2.vuetifyjs.com/components/api-explorer/>`_ or for this example use the `direct link
 <https://v2.vuetifyjs.com/en/components/selects/#api>`_.
-On the left-hand side of list of attributes you will find a tab
+On the left-hand side of the list of attributes you will find a tab
 'slots'.

 An example for using the slot 'no-data', which changes what the Select widget shows when it has no items: